ProjectMile/Mile.Cpp/Mile.Project.VisualStudio/README.md

 ## Example

-Here is a template project for integrating the Mile.Project.Cpp.VisualStudio with [VC-LTL](https://github.com/Chuyu-Team/VC-LTL) support.
+Here is a template project for integrating the Mile.Project.VisualStudio with [VC-LTL](https://github.com/Chuyu-Team/VC-LTL) support.

 P.S.
 You need to copy the files mentioned in [Files](#Files) to